Shred, Sled, Swish and Fish

 Here, your first decision of the day won’t be which lift to catch.
 It’ll be which mountain to choose.

-Head north 23 miles and you’ll find yourself at the base of Whitefish Mountain, ranked the No. 10 resort in the West by SKI Magazine readers in its 2018 Best in the West resort guide.
+Head north 23 miles and you’ll find yourself at the base of Whitefish Mountain, ranked the 2019 No. 1 resort in the West for overall customer satisfaction by SKI Magazine readers.
 Head southwest, and you’ll soon arrive at the top of Blacktail Mountain, a smaller area with outsized diversity of terrain and spectacularly scenic views.

 That’s just the start of what you can do around Kalispell during the cold months of the year.
 With great ice fishing, peaceful cross-country skiing and even options for dogsledding, the Flathead Valley is a winter recreationist’s dream come true.
 In the middle of it all, Kalispell offers visitors a relaxed vibe, affordable accommodations and abundant dining options.
 Tally it all up, and this is one lifetime memory that won’t cost you your life’s savings.